Rene9203/test-app-ui/README.md

 - clone the project and run `npm-install`

-- after that start the application will be running local by port 4200
+- after that start the application, will be running locally by port 4200 `http://localhost:4200`